mendix/ShareWidgetForPhoneGap/README.md

 Name Selector for the element that will be used for the onClick event.
 See 'Element class selector'.
 Note: The CSS class selector overrides the Name selector.
 If you want to use the Name selector, make sure the CSS Selector is empty.

+#### Hide outside Phonegap

+If the plugin is not present, or the app is not opened in a Phonegap application, you can hide the target element by setting this to ``true``.

 ### Data source

 #### Message